felifluid/bachelorarbeit/thesis/chapters/background.typ

 #include "../../figs/triangulation/scattered/fig.typ"

+@fig:triangulation:scattered above shows two different triangulations of the same set of points.
-@arbitrary_triangulation above illustrates, that arbitrary triangulations can lead to many acute triangles.
+@fig:triangulation:scattered:arbitrary illustrates, that arbitrary triangulations can lead to many acute triangles.
 This is undesirable in many cases, as it can lead to numerical artifacts @klein2005voronoi[p.234].
-The triangles in @delaunay_triangulation on the other hand tend to be more equilateral leading to a more uniform representation of the grid @lucas2018delaunay.
+The triangles in @fig:triangulation:scattered:delaunay on the other hand tend to be more equilateral leading to a more uniform representation of the grid @lucas2018delaunay.
 The _delaunay triangulation_ achieves this by maximizing the minimal interior angle of all triangles @klein2005voronoi[p.234]. // ??: add further information? e.g. the circumcircle criterion?

-// But there are also limits to the delaunay triangulation, which comes from two assumptions.
-No subset of four points are on the same circumcircle and no subset of three points lie on a straight line @klein2005voronoi[p.234].

 While delaunay triangulation works efficiently when the grid is more or less uniform, it doesn't perform well on non-uniform grids @lo2013multigrid[p.15]. // TODO: kinda misleading → cpu performance is not great under certain circumstances
 Moreover, different examples from #cite(<lo2013multigrid>,form: "prose", supplement: [p.21]), #cite(<peethambaran2015delaunay>, form: "prose", supplement: [p.166ff]) and #cite(<liu2008delaunay>, form: "prose", supplement: [p.1269]) show, that delaunay triangulation on non-uniform grids leads to many acute or big triangles.
 This can be illustrized well by examining the delaunay triangulation results of a spiral distrubution.